PinkFloyd1213/RVC-AIO/README.md

 For additional information and details on the Retrieval-based Voice Conversion project, refer to the [official GitHub repository](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).

-You can build this image yourself, for that, go check the GitHub's project: [Github repository](https://github.com/PinkFloyd1213/RVC-All-In-One)
+You can build this image yourself, for that, go check the GitHub's project: [GitHub repository](https://github.com/PinkFloyd1213/RVC-AIO)